-Comments Summary of responses received EBA analysis Amendments to the proposals suggested for the stress tests to tackle operational and enterprise risks, as being the most relevant risks under adverse conditions. with the proposed criteria for the assessment of the propriate coverage and scope for the supervisory re- · · · · · · · · · · · · · · · · · · · - Preliminary assessment - of risks One respondent suggested the deletion of points a and c of paragraph 247 (251 of the CP), which is concerned with the preliminary assessment to be performed by competent authorities when assessing the other risks not covered by Pillar 1 requirements, claiming that it is a repetition of the assessment requested under other paragraphs of the guidelines.
+Preliminary assessment - other risks One respondent suggested the deletion of points a and c of paragraph 247 (251 of the CP), which is concerned with the preliminary assessment to be performed by competent authorities when assessing the other risks not covered by Pillar 1 requirements, claiming that it is a repetition of the assessment requested under other paragraphs of the guidelines.
 Paragraph 247 (251 of the CP) requires competent authorities to consider a list of items when defining the scope of the assessment of the other risks not covered by Pillar 1 own funds requirements.
 Such a provision therefore should not be intended as a request to repeat the prudential assessment of these items.
 No changes.
-Operational risks not cove by Pillar 1 One respondent suggested to move paragraphs from 252 to 260 (256 to 264 of the CP), concerned with the assessment of the operational risks not covered by Pillar 1 own funds requirements, under the section "Daily Trading Flow" (paragraphs 221 to 222) claiming that the operational risk is already covered under the K-DTF.
+Operational risks not covered by Pillar 1 One respondent suggested to move paragraphs from 252 to 260 (256 to 264 of the CP), concerned with the assessment of the operational risks not covered by Pillar 1 own funds requirements, under the section "Daily Trading Flow" (paragraphs 221 to 222) claiming that the operational risk is already covered under the K-DTF.
 K-DTF, as defined in Regulation (EU) 2019/2033, captures only some specific operational risks that are linked to a particular activity performed by the investment firm, and therefore not the full scope of potential operational risks arising from all investment firms' activities.
 Paragraph 253 of the guidelines (257 of the CP) aims at supporting competent authorities identifying potential additional sources of operational risks and performing an assessment should such risks deemed material.
 No changes.
-Risks to capital - assessmer risk-to-market One respondent proposed to add an option in paragraph 148 of the guidelines (152 of the CP), which details what sources of risks-to-capital are applicable to investment firms belonging to Article 21 and subsequent of the Regulation (EU) 2019/2033 state that the provision for the assessment of Risk-to-Market apply only if the investment firm has a trading book.
-Where the No changes.

-Comments Summary of responses received EBA analysis Amendments to the proposals not to perform the assessment of the Risk-to- investment firm does not have a trading book excluding the exceptions identified in Article 21(4) of the Regulation (EU) 2019/2033, the Risk-to-Market should not be assessed.
+Risks to capital - assessment of risk-to-market One respondent proposed to add an option in paragraph 148 of the guidelines (152 of the CP), which details what sources of risks-to-capital are applicable to investment firms belonging to categories 1,2 and 3, to allow competent authorities not to perform the assessment of the Risk-to- Market for investment firms that do not deal on own account neither underwrite financial instruments and/or place financial instruments on a Article 21 and subsequent of the Regulation (EU) 2019/2033 state that the provision for the assessment of Risk-to-Market apply only if the investment firm has a trading book.
+Where the investment firm does not have a trading book excluding the exceptions identified in Article 21(4) of the Regulation (EU) 2019/2033, the Risk-to-Market should not be assessed.
+No changes.